Last updated on July 31, 2022

 Kynaios and Tiro of Meletis

 Kynaios and Tiro of Meletis is probably the most commonly used commander for group hug decks.
 The reason is simple: everyone gets to draw or ramp, but you get to do both.
 As I mentioned earlier, it’s very important in group hug decks to benefit a little more than the other players so you have a chance to actually win.

 You’ve got access to all colors except for black, so you can have several wincons ready to go.
 Since it’s very easy to ramp with Kynaios and Tiro, I’d suggest running pillow forts like Propaganda and Ghostly Prison and then going for a clean finish.

 Insurrection is a solid way to finish everyone off if there are lots of creatures on the battlefield.
 Otherwise you can use Tempt with Vengeance with Cyclonic Rift to create a massive army if you ramped too high.
 Bonus if you can buff them a little more.

 Kenrith, the Returned King

-Kenrith, the Returned King is a rather new addition to the game, but it’s definitely a great commander, be it for group hug decks or not.
+Kenrith, the Returned King is a rather new addition to the game but it’s definitely a great commander, be it for group hug decks or not.
 It’s a 5/5 white creature for five mana with five different abilities which is kind of cool.
-However, since Kenrith is a king, the real power comes from how you choose to use this power.
+But since Kenrith is a king, the real power comes from how you choose to use this power.